Morrison, Illinois: Religion

 Morrison has numerous churches representing many denominations and the town's strong Dutch heritage.
-Churches within the city limits include: Bethesda Lutheran Church, Crossroads Community Church, Ebenezer Reformed Church, Emmanuel Reformed Church, Episcopal Church of St. Anne, First Baptist Church, First Presbyterian Church, Morrison Brethren in Christ Church, Morrison Christian Church, Morrison Christian Reformed Church, Morrison United Methodist Church, St. Mary's Catholic Church, St. Peter's Lutheran Church, and Open Bible Fellowship and Our Savior's Lutheran Church, which are on the outskirts of town.
+Churches within the city limits include Bethesda Lutheran Church, Crossroads Community Church, Ebenezer Reformed Church, Emmanuel Reformed Church, Episcopal Church of St. Anne, First Baptist Church, First Presbyterian Church, Morrison Brethren in Christ Church, Morrison Christian Church, Morrison Christian Reformed Church, Morrison United Methodist Church, St. Mary's Catholic Church, and St. Peter's Lutheran Church; Open Bible Fellowship and Our Savior's Lutheran Church are on the outskirts of town.

 Education

+Morrison Community Unit School District 6 is the public school district.

 The Morrison Community Unit School District operates two grade schools: one for grades K-2 and one for 3–5; a junior high school; and a high school.
 High school students may earn high school and college credit at the same time through the dual enrollment program.
 Juniors and seniors at Morrison High School may participate in career and technical education training, held at the Whiteside Area Career Center in Sterling, IL.
 Morrison is in close proximity to a variety of advanced educational institutions.
 The community is home to the Morrison Institute of Technology, which offers a two-year curriculum in engineering and drafting.
 Sauk Valley Community College, located on Illinois Route 2 between Dixon and Sterling, is a two-year college.
 Other nearby institutions of higher learning include Ashford University and Clinton Community College (Iowa) in Clinton, Iowa; Augustana College (Illinois), St. Ambrose University, and Western Illinois University-Quad Cities all located in the Quad Cities.

+Christ Lutheran School serves students of various religious backgrounds from Whiteside County and is located in neighboring Sterling.
+As part of the largest network of Protestant schools in the US, CLS provides an education for students from age 3 through 8th grade that is focused on all of the core academic subjects while remaining true to the Bible.